NMangera/Udacity_DataAnalysis_Nanodegree/Introduction/WeatherTrends/README.md

 **A. Determine Objectives**

-The task is to extract data pertaining to global and city temperatures and to subsequently analyse the data to draw conclusions.
+The task is to extract data pertaining to global and city temperatures, and to subsequently analyse this data to draw conclusions.

 **B. Outline of Steps**